 *This table only covers areas that you need to review content for.
 Critical Analysis and Reading Skills is left out of the calculations.

-Let’s say you were trying to create an MCAT study schedule and know that you are weak in Organic Chemistry.
-Spending a month covering that topic and never covering any Biology/Biochemistry would be a poor use of time.
-So study your weak areas, but make sure to hit the high yield stuff too!
+Let’s say you were trying to create an MCAT study schedule and know that you are weak in Organic Chemistry or Physics.
+Spending a month studying that topic and never covering any Biology/Biochemistry would be a poor use of time.
+So study your weak topics, but make sure your study plan also hits the high yield stuff too!

-No student is prepared for the MCAT if they don’t make time in their study schedule for practice.
+No student is prepared for the MCAT if they don’t make time in their MCAT study plan for practice.
 There are multiple reasons for this.

 - The MCAT is long.
 If you are going to keep up your steam for the test, you need to build up stamina.
-Realistic practice is the only way to do that.
+Reviewing MCAT practice questions and passages is the only way to do that.

 - MCAT writers are tricky.
 Their bag of misleading answers seems unending, but it is finite.
 With every wrong answer you identify, the better you get at identifying traps that the MCAT writers are setting for you.

 - Even if you study all of the content on the MCAT, not all of the information is going to stick.
-Doing practice questions will help guide you to identify your weak areas- the areas that you need to spend a bit more time reviewing.
+Doing MCAT practice questions will help guide you to identify your strengths and weaknesses.

 So when creating your MCAT Study Schedule, make sure that you are creating plenty of time for both content and practice.
 You can see some example study schedules here: 1 month, 12 weeks, 20 weeks.